bqsauce-ux/Potential-Talents/README.md

-# Potential-Talents
+# Potential Talents

-Overview
+## Overview

-This project builds a candidate ranking pipeline for identifying talentthat best matches Human Resources roles.
-Multiple NLP similaritytechniques are combined into a weighted fitness score, which is thenused to train a RankNet learning-to-rank model.
+This project builds a candidate ranking pipeline for identifying talent that best matches Human Resources roles.
+Multiple NLP similarity techniques are combined into a weighted fitness score, which is then used to train a RankNet learning-to-rank model.

-Workflow
+## Workflow

-Exploratory Data Analysis (EDA)
+1. Exploratory Data Analysis (EDA)

 Examine dataset statistics.